 The client contacted Trinity Power to provide the temporary power equipment rental that would make this possible.
 Thanks to our involvement with previous projects at the same site, we already understood the ins and outs of the existing system, and how to design the best temporary power solution.

-Thanks to Trinity’s expertise and commitment to service, Sasco was able to bring their important client’s project to a successful completion.
+Thanks to Trinity’s expertise and commitment to service, our client was able to bring their important project to a successful completion.
 The news station’s new equipment is up and running, and the news cycle remains uninterrupted.

 The first temporary power rental that utilized equipment from our NEW branch in Mississauga, Ontario.